arnemileswinter/godot-tilemap-flowfields/addons/tilemap_flowfields/README.md

   </a>
 </div>

+## Compiling

+A `justfile` is provided: development binaries are built with `just`, releasing is done via `just build-release`.
+The Godot editor must be closed prior to building, else it segfaults because the FlowfieldGenerator is a tool-script.

 ## Known Issues

 - Because of [this issue](https://github.com/godot-rust/godot-rust/issues/905) in the Godot-Engine, it is currently not possible to type-hint the "FlowField" or "BakedFlowFields" Resources properly.